Total Law

-Obtaining residency in the UK is a settled immigration status for people with permitted residence status.
-This means they can live and work without restriction in the UK on an indefinite basis.
+Obtaining permanent residency in the UK means that individuals can live and work without restriction in the UK on an indefinite basis.

 You already have the right to live and work in the UK permanently if: